 Push notifications are not new.
-They have been around since 2008, though insurance companies are only just beginning to realise their potential.
+Although they have been around since 2008, insurance companies are only just beginning to realise their potential.
 Imagine being able to send highly personalised messages directly to customers on their smartphone, tablet or PC anytime and anywhere.

-Used wisely, the offer a tremendous opportunity to drive customer engagement though the roof.
+Used wisely, they offer a tremendous opportunity to drive customer engagement though the roof.

 What are Push Notifications & how are they used in insurance?

-Push notifications are the instant popup messages that appear on your mobile, tablet or desktop sent from the websites or apps you subscribe to.
+Push notifications are the instant popup messages that appear on your mobile, tablet or desktop usually with an update message from a website or app you subscribed to.

 A message could be about any subject at all, though the best messages are highly personalized and relevant to the client.
 Some examples on insurance push notifications are: